abdlla3amer/Lifestyle_Data_Analysis_Gapminder/README.md

 # Lifestyle Data Analysis - Gapminder

 ## Project Overview:
-Gapminder has collected a lot of information about how people live their lives in di􀁷erent countries, tracked across the years, and on a number of different indicators.
+Gapminder has collected a lot of information about how people live their lives in different countries, tracked across the years, and on a number of different indicators.

 ## Data License and Attribution: